shihern/developer-portfolio-blog/README.md

 ### Fill in your contact details
 Edit `config.yaml`.
 Put your name in the `author` section.
 Enter your various email addresses and social media accounts under the `social` section.
 Links will be auto-generated in the footer for each social item.

-For the icon, enter the name of an svg file.
-The icon file should be stored at `assets/icons/<icon-name.svg>`.
+For the svg icon, enter the name of an svg file.
+The icon file should be stored at `assets/icons/<icon-name>.svg`.

 **Note: the icon is REQUIRED**